The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 20. What indicators characterize the volume of activity of industrial enterprises?

-23. What is meant by enterprise income?
+23.What is meant by enterprise income?
 What factors influence the formation of income in industrial enterprises?

-The income of an organization (enterprise) is an increase in economic benefits as a result of the receipt of assets and the settlement of liabilities, leading to an increase in the capital of this organization.
+The income of an organization (enterprise) is an increase in economic benefits as a result of the receipt of assets and the repayment of liabilities, leading to an increase in the capital of this organization.

-26. What is meant by a production cycle?
+26.What is meant by production cycle?
 What determines the duration of the production cycle?
-What is the economic function of the production cycle?
+What is economic function production cycle?

 Coursework >> Finance